Monitors for Streaming

 If you need some assistance while gaming, the GamePlus hotkeys on this monitor will be your best friend.
 Lastly, the ASUS Blue Light technology protects your eyes during those long hours of gaming.

 4. ASUS VG279Q

-Next in line, we have another ASUS monitor called the ASUS VG2790Q which is one of the best 2nd monitor for streaming if you also happen to be a gamer as well.
+Next in line, I have another ASUS monitor called the ASUS VG2790Q which is one of the best 2nd monitor for streaming if you also happen to be a gamer as well.

 So if you need a fast monitor as your secondary one, and you aren’t worried about spending nearly 300$, then you’re going to love this one.